enhance-dev/enhance.dev/app/docs/md/learn/practices/testing.md

 The command initializes a configuration wizard that helps you set-up the test harness.
 Make sure to select on the first question: "_Where should your tests be launched?_" the answer: "_browser - for unit and component testing in the browser_".

-An example test file should be created, replace the content with e.g.:
+An example test file should be created.
+Replace the content with e.g.:

 ```javascript
 import { expect, browser, $$ } from '@wdio/globals'